wevm/viem/site/zksync/actions/writeContract.md

 A [Transaction Hash](/docs/glossary/terms#hash).

-Unlike [`readContract`](/docs/contract/readContract), `writeEip712Contract` only returns a [Transaction Hash](/docs/glossary/terms#hash).
+Unlike [`readContract`](/docs/contract/readContract), `writeContract` only returns a [Transaction Hash](/docs/glossary/terms#hash).
 If you would like to retrieve the return data of a write function, you can use the [`simulateContract` action](/docs/contract/simulateContract) – this action does not execute a transaction, and does not require gas (it is very similar to `readContract`).

 ## Parameters